Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Results

 \subsection{WN2M3}

 The WN2M3 setup offers a richer decision set, enabling more sophisticated policies and greater potential for outperforming static threshold-based baselines.
 While performance gains were already evident in the high-$F_0$ regime for WN2M2 and BN2M2, the additional complexity of WN2M3 allows for deeper policy exploration.
+The learned policies exploit the non-linear trade-off between rate and fidelity inherent to the SKR, often deviating from simple threshold heuristics by conditioning both on the fidelities and number of stored pairs that static baselines cannot capture.

 Fig.~\ref{fig:three-memories-vs-distance} presents the objective values achieved by the RL agent and the baseline across different link lengths.
 The RL agent performs similarly to the baseline overall, but surpasses it at shorter distances, \eg $L = 5~\text{km}$.
 Fig.~\ref{fig:three-memories-vs-distance-relative-difference} shows that $\reldiff$ values are positive, indicating consistent outperformance by the RL agent.
 The relative difference generally decreases as link length increases, except when the objective is $\objss$ and $F_0 = 0.83$, where it tends to increase with $L$.
 Across all settings, the improvement varies with distance and can reach up to 19.06\% as seen in $\objbb$, with $F_0 = 0.9$ and $L = 10$ km.